fontlos/buaa-cli/README.md

 buaa class auto

 # Query one day's schedule, format: YYYYMMDD
-buaa class query <date>
+buaa class query <Date>

 # Query the courses for this term
 # eg. '202420251' means the first term of 2024-2025
-buaa class query <term ID>
+buaa class query <Term ID>

 # Query schedules of one course.
 ID len is 5
-buaa class query <course ID>
+buaa class query <Course ID>

 # Check in directly by schedule ID
-# It is even possible to check in for the past or future schedule
+# It is even possible to check in for the past schedule
-buaa class checkin <schedule ID>
+buaa class checkin <Schedule ID>

+# Checkin for some day. format: YYYYMMDD
+buaa class checkin <Date>
 ```

 ## Teacher Evaluation System (Repairing)